Native Plants with Bridghe McCracken of Helia Native Nursery

 Regenerate Heal Cool and the new album

 Here is a mix of Regenerate, Heal, Cool, a chamber music piece about monoculture and biological farming, contrasting killing versus working with natural systems.
 Look in the OOT program notes file for that title for more words about that piece.
-Also in the notes is a preview of additional music that will be in a forthcoming album “Of Our Times”.
+Also in the notes is a preview of additional music that will be in a forthcoming album “Of These Times”.
 The music is all recorded and will be mixed and mastered.
 Donations appreciated to complete this major project!
 OOT program notes

 https://drive.google.com/file/d/1jv6LFm2pm7TeNywYNlLVOEodt2ddevi3/view?usp=drive_web